MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 This article helps you troubleshoot upgrade issues in System Center – Service Manager.

 There are five phases of the upgrade where a failure might occur.
-The steps that you take to recover from a failed upgrade depend on the phase in which the failure occurs.
-The failure occurs in the following situations:
+The steps that you take to recover from a failed upgrade depend on the phase in which the failure occurs:

-- During the prerequisite check.
+- Failure occurs during the prerequisite check.
-- During predicted checks.
+- Failure occurs during predicted checks.
-- In an unpredictable manner before permanent changes are made to a management server.
+- Failure occurs in an unpredictable manner before permanent changes are made to a management server.
-- In an unpredictable manner after permanent changes are made to a management server.
+- Failure occurs in an unpredictable manner after permanent changes are made to a management server.
-- In an unpredictable manner after permanent changes are made to the database.
+- Failure occurs in an unpredictable manner after permanent changes are made to the database.

 The upgrade might also fail as a result of Configuration service Startup timing out.